www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

         * [x] Provide a helper method, that creates a derived table based on column containing lines.
           The derived table, contains all columns of the original table plus the columns of the lines in the line column.
         * [x] Create ExistenceCostTest.
-    * [ ] CURRENT Create general event based attribute update rater.
+    * [x] Create general event based attribute update rater.
         * [x] Consider player attribute deletion.
         * [x] Visualize table via Tabulator in order to better analyse results by hand.
         * [x] Render all tables in dev distro.